MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementDeviceConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment1\[]>: The list of assignments for the device configuration profile.
+ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment1[]>: The list of assignments for the device configuration profile.
   - `[Id <String>]`:
   - `[Intent <DeviceConfigAssignmentIntent?>]`: The administrator intent for the assignment of the profile.
   - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
-  - `[SourceId <String>]`: The identifier of the source of the assignment.
-This property is read-only.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-BODYPARAMETER `<IMicrosoftGraphDeviceConfiguration1>`: Device Configuration.
+BODYPARAMETER <IMicrosoftGraphDeviceConfiguration1>: Device Configuration.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment1[]>]`: The list of assignments for the device configuration profile.
     - `[Id <String>]`:
     - `[Intent <DeviceConfigAssignmentIntent?>]`: The administrator intent for the assignment of the profile.
     - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
-    - `[SourceId <String>]`: The identifier of the source of the assignment.
-This property is read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.